Last updated: January 2nd, 2023

 Like any outdoor hobby, cycling requires some planning and preparation based on the weather.
 The conditions determine your apparel, and may even affect which bike you choose to ride in the case of snow or severe rain.

 It’s only fair to acknowledge that higher speeds (compared to, say, hiking) mean higher potential for injuries.
 Some cyclists also navigate car traffic, which poses serious risks of its own.
 You can choose to ride slowly and/or avoid busy road, but for many hobbyist riders, they’re simply part of it.

 (It’s hard to say exactly how dangerous.
 We don’t have authoritative data on cycling injury rates since we don’t know how many miles or hours people actually ride in the first place.
 Not all injuries are recorded, either, since most are minor.
 In addition, the injury rates between extreme mountain biking versus waterfront cruising are too different to give a single, meaningful risk number.)

 Cycling doesn’t have to be an expensive hobby, and many cyclists begin for just a couple hundred dollars or even less.
 However, some choose to spend thousands (even tens of thousands) of dollars per year on equipment, coaching, travel, etc. But as a recreational rider, there’s no need to do so.

-Upgrades and accessories can turn into a large but unforeseen expense.
+Upgrades and accessories can turn hobby cycling into a colossally expensive endeavor.
 It’s fun to learn about and experiment with cycling equipment, so some folks end up spending more on gear than on their bikes themselves!
 Of course, there’s no need to do so, but it’s a sneaky way that expenses of a “cheap” hobby might rise quickly.